mathieugagne/shoe-store/README.md

 # Shoe Store

+# Prototype

+You can access a small prototype here: https://www.figma.com/proto/YmEwHOQZFZVEQWo1edkUjrL8 The design reuse some element of the ALDO Website.

 ## Synopsis

 Aldo Shoes is having a huge flash sale online.
 You provide support to the inventory department.
 They want to react real-time to various inventory problems as they arise.